 A study by Hashibe et al., published in the journal Alcohol in April 2005, found that marijuana smoke contains similar carcinogens as cigarette smoke.

-- Tobacco cigarette users only.
+- Tobacco cigarette users only

-- Former tobacco cigarette smokers using Nicotine Replacement Therapy (NRT) only.
+- Former tobacco cigarette smokers using Nicotine Replacement Therapy (NRT) only

-- Long-term users of tobacco cigarettes and NRT.
+- Long-term users of tobacco cigarettes and NRT

 It isn’t all good news for the vaping industry.
 It is seen as a ‘cool’ method of marijuana consumption by teenagers, who inevitably overdo it and get in trouble.
 According to CNN, 14 teenagers in the United States were hospitalized due to breathing problems after vaping in July and early August 2019 alone.
-11 of the cases occurred in Wisconsin, and the other three happened in Illinois.
+Eleven of the cases occurred in Wisconsin, and the other three happened in Illinois.

 The American Vaping Association defended the industry by claiming the illnesses attributed to marijuana vaporization were due to tainted black-market THC products.
 Remember, these illicit products could contain all manner of harmful ingredients.

-I’m Okay with the Health Risks – I Just Want to Know Which One Gets Me Higher!
+I’m Okay with the Health Risks – I Want to Know Which One Gets Me Higher!

 Those who have tried both will tell you that vaping offers a “cleaner” high, which provides you with a greater degree of energy.
-The lack of smoke means you are less likely to suffer from dry mouth, and there is less of a pungent odor.
+The lack of smoke means you are less likely to suffer from a dry mouth, and there is less of a pungent odor.

-While inhalation of 10mg of THC resulted in “modest impairment of cognitive functioning,” the 25mg doses were “associated with pronounced drug effects, increased incidence of adverse effects, and significant impairment of cognitive and psychomotor ability.”
+Inhalation of 10mg of THC resulted in “modest impairment of cognitive functioning.”
+Meanwhile, the 25mg doses were “associated with pronounced drug effects, increased incidence of adverse effects, and significant impairment of cognitive and psychomotor ability.”

 Terpenes are the molecules responsible for the unique taste and scent of cannabis.
 They are found in plant resins, and there are dozens, if not hundreds, of them in marijuana strains.
 They also have varied boiling points which provide vaping with a distinct advantage.